joskvi/LTspice-cli/README.md

 ## About

 LTspice-cli is a command line tool, which enables running simulations in LTspice from the command line.
 It also has the ability to specify a file containing the circuit parameters which the simulations should be run with.
-LTspice-cli is written in Python, and requires NumPy to run.
+LTspice-cli is written in Python 2.7, and requires NumPy to run.
 The tool is only tested with LTspice IV.

 ## How to use